Karthikvenkat86/Mobile-Infinite-Scroll/README.md

 There are several javascript frameworks(http://propertycross.com/) that were available but not many were matching the above criteria.
 Hence we had a choice between writing our own listview or finding a list view that fits our requirements.
 After filtering this frameworks we narrowed our focus to the javascript libraries which support listview with infinite scroll

-ifininty.js by AirBnb
+ifininty.js by AirBnb:
-JQuery iScroll infinite
+JQuery iScroll infinite:
-RAD.js infinite scroll
+RAD.js infinite scroll:

 Infinity.js was not suited for mobile as it was heavy both in terms of the framework dependency and memory.
 JQuery iScroll infinite was considered good.
 But on further analysis and usage we realized that the code is not customizable easily.
 Hence we had to abandon this approach.